Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Application Examples

-- Structural frames and mounting brackets
+- Structural frames, base plates, and mounting brackets

 - Battery enclosures and EV system supports